pinterest/gestalt/docs/markdown/ios/sheet.md

 <ImgContainer color="gray-roboflow-100" src="https://i.pinimg.com/originals/db/25/21/db25219f8faf97e21dab59f02fe55a7d.png" alt="examples of three types of sheets: a Full sheet, a Partial resizable sheet and an Action sheet"/>

 ## Usage guidelines
 <TwoCol>
 <Group>
 <Do title="When to use" />
 - Performing an optional sub-task within a larger task
-- Providing help while maintaining the current page and it’s context
+- Providing help while maintaining the current page and it's context
-- Requesting minimal amounts of information form a user - 1-2 fields
+- Requesting minimal amounts of information from a user
-- Capturing user’s full attention for vital matters
+- Capturing user's full attention for vital matters
 </Group>

 <Group>
 <Dont title="When not to use" />
-- Displaying system errors.
-Consider a callout instead.
+- To display system errors.
+Use the appropriate messaging component instead.
-- When it will distract users from their current work stream, unless necessary and intentional.
+- When it will distract users from their current work stream, unless necessary and intentional
 - Avoid using on top of another sheet as this can create usability issues and confusion.
 View the transitions section for more on interaction logistics.
 </Group>
 </TwoCol>